-We chose these citrus essential oils because they give this homemade body butter a lovely scent.
+We chose these citrus essential oils because they give this homemade body butter a lovely, uplifting scent.
 Orange essential oil and grapefruit essential oil also have antimicrobial properties that help keep skin clear.

 As Juicy Chemistry says, “The high limonene content of oil helps scavenge free radicals that could harm healthy cells.
 It can also inhibit the growth of several bacteria and fungi.
 When used on the skin, orange oil helps promote clarity, fights inflammation and acne, and keeps our skin fresh.”